rahulhaiagent/llm1/README.md

 - **📱 Responsive Design**: Works seamlessly on desktop and mobile devices
 - **⚡ Real-time Updates**: Data reflects the latest pricing and performance information

+## 🛡️ Safety & Security Testing

+All jailbreaking and red teaming data is comprehensively tested by **Holistic AI**, ensuring:

+- **🔒 Jailbreaking Resistance**: Models are tested against various prompt injection and safety bypass attempts
+- **🎯 Red Team Evaluations**: Rigorous adversarial testing to identify potential vulnerabilities
+- **📊 Safety Rankings**: Comprehensive safety scores based on resistance to harmful outputs
+- **⚖️ Bias Assessment**: Evaluation of model responses for potential biases and harmful content
+- **🔍 Comprehensive Testing**: Multi-layered approach including automated and human evaluation
+- **📈 Continuous Monitoring**: Regular updates to safety assessments as models evolve

+*Holistic AI's expertise in AI safety and security ensures that all safety metrics are thoroughly validated and reliable for enterprise decision-making.*

 ## 📋 Data Coverage

 The dashboard includes data for major AI providers: